 That particular area is not the best part of town and experienced pick pockets know how to take advantage of travelers passing through.
 Of course, there are less desirable areas of Naples that I would not feel comfortable in, just like any city in the world.

 Also keep in mind that Neapolitans love fireworks at all times of the day.
 (Truly, Naples is the best place to be on New Year’s Eve.)
-It’s common to hear loud fireworks, a noise not to be confused with gunshots.
+It is common to hear loud fireworks, a noise not to be confused with gunshots.

 Naples is certainly not everyone’s cup of tea, but I hope you can at least give it a chance and see more than the train station.